 The most important nutrients for a goat are protein, energy, vitamins, and minerals.

-Goats also require lots of fiber and water.
-Fiber maintains a healthy ruminant environment and prevents digestive disturbances.
+Goats also require lots of fiber (preferably from pastures) and water.
+The right types of food maintains a healthy ruminant environment and prevents digestive disturbances.

 Goats also require adequate water intake and goats seem to prefer room temperature water over cold.